 John Unguris is a Project Leader in the Electron Physics Research Group in the CNST.
 He received a B.S. in Physics from Carnegie Mellon University, and a Ph.D. in Physics from the University of Wisconsin.
 John initially joined NIST as a NRC Postdoctoral Research Associate investigating the application of electron spin measurements to various surface sensitive spectroscopies.
 Since then his research at NIST has focused on the development of techniques to measure the properties of magnetic nanostructures; in particular, spin sensitive electron microscopy.
-John has over 80 publications, is a frequent invited speaker at international meetings, and has helped organize numerous workshops and conferences on magnetism.
-He is a Fellow of the American Physical Society, and has been awarded a Bronze Medal from the Department of Commerce.
+John has over 100 publications, is a frequent invited speaker at international meetings, and has helped organize numerous workshops and conferences on magnetism.
+He is a Fellow of the American Physical Society, a co-recipient of the APS Keithley Award, and has been awarded a Bronze Medal from the Department of Commerce.
 John currently leads multiple projects investigating the fundamental physics of magnetic nanostructures.

 Electron Physics Group